A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Introduction

-Personality can not only help estimate the importance of individuals in the group but also help alleviate the problem of data sparsity.
-In previous works \cite{wu2015implicit, wu2018personalizing}, personality has been proven to enhance the performance of Collaborative Filter (CF) under cold start.
-It also has the ability to play an essential role in ephemeral group recommendation.
-Contrary to diverse individual preferences, personality is relatively stable and will not frequently change in one’s life \cite{mairesse2007using}.
-Therefore, a proper amount of data can learn the multiple distribution patterns of individual personalities in the group, guiding the aggregation of individual preferences and giving robust group decision-making suggestions.
+On the other hand, most methods suffer from the group-item interaction data sparsity issue.
+Existing studies \citep{cao2019social, jiang2023ktpgn} exploit external side information in the form of a social network.
+However, an individual's social status exhibits instability within various groups, particularly in the context of ephemeral groups.
+Furthermore, Self-Supervised Learning (SSL) strategies are employed to enhance user and group representations \citep{sankar2020groupim, chen2022thinking}.
+Nevertheless, these strategies introduce complex data structures and logical relationships, which greatly reduces the efficiency of the model \citep{Li2023SelfSupervisedGG}.
+Fortunately, previous studies \citep{wu2018personalizing, dhelim2020personality} have shown that incorporating personality information can enhance the performance of Collaborative Filtering (CF) in cold start scenarios.
+In the context of group recommendation, personality may also play a crucial role in alleviating the issue of group data sparsity.
+Contrary to diverse individual preferences, personality is relatively stable and will not frequently change in one’s life \citep{mairesse2007using}.
+Hence, with a proper amount of data, it is possible to learn multiple distribution patterns of individual personalities within a group and then guide the aggregation of individual preferences.